• Home

 • Improved computing (Phases 3 and 4 of the Roadmap).

-Furthermore, by improving the numerical methods and tools that are able to manage multi-physicals coupled processes, the work conducted in this WP helps achieve a better description of site evolution and design optimisation, both of which can be applied to deep geological and near surface radioactive waste disposal.
-Finally, by providing efficient numerical means for analysis, DONUT will contribute to abstraction of the safety case (quantification of safety margins, detailed assessment of safety functions allocated to components, etc.).
+Furthermore, by improving the numerical methods and tools that are able to manage multi-physicals coupled processes, the work conducted in this WP helped achieve a better description of site evolution and design optimisation, both of which can be applied to deep geological and near surface radioactive waste disposal.
+Finally, by providing efficient numerical means for analysis, DONUT contributed to abstraction of the safety case (quantification of safety margins, detailed assessment of safety functions allocated to components, etc.).

 Objective

-This WP will develop and improve specific numerical methods and tools that allow efficient modelling coupled processes, considering (i) the versatility of numerical methods with regards to the various tools used by “end-users”; and (ii) a demonstration of robustness and added-value of developments compared to the benchmark of the methods and tools employed in representative test cases conducted at the repository-scale (in space and time).
+This WP developed and improved specific numerical methods and tools that allow efficient modelling coupled processes, considering (i) the versatility of numerical methods with regards to the various tools used by “end-users”; and (ii) a demonstration of robustness and added-value of developments compared to the benchmark of the methods and tools employed in representative test cases conducted at the repository-scale (in space and time).